alexlin4949/coindesk/README.md

 # CoinDesk

-Using the Requests, pandas, and BeautifulSoup package to collect book information from http://books.toscrape.com/
+Use the Requests, pandas, and BeautifulSoup package to collect book information from http://books.toscrape.com/

 By changing the lookup list on the last cell (under the #Main code), the program will starts collecting book information from each category and output as excel file.
 The default setting in lookup list is ['Science, 'Poetry'].